reh119/OberonTaskManager/README.md

 ***Rafael Hernandez***
-Task : Create basic GUI layout for a task managing app. https://cs3398s22oberon.atlassian.net/browse/OTM-26
+Task : Create basic GUI layout for a task managing app.

+https://cs3398s22oberon.atlassian.net/browse/OTM-26

-Rafael worked on a simple working gui layout that would be added upon as the sprint continues and features are added. https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/a7fe0e15390b75d09d96e785bcfdd69ae6385667 https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/ec5170414fbd150bcc3adba13495260f1454decf
+Rafael worked on a simple working gui layout that would be added upon as the sprint continues and features are added.
+The gui was made as a starting place for the gui that would work with the task manager and would be built upon.

+https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/a7fe0e15390b75d09d96e785bcfdd69ae6385667

+https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/ec5170414fbd150bcc3adba13495260f1454decf

-Task : Add a button for adding, removing, and display the tasks being added to the GUI. https://cs3398s22oberon.atlassian.net/browse/OTM-27
+Task : Add a button for adding, removing, and display the tasks being added to the GUI.

+https://cs3398s22oberon.atlassian.net/browse/OTM-27

-Rafael worked on adding a "add task " remove task" button that was visible on the gui. https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/bad89596534245674f7f0c73625198e11b2482f7
+Rafael worked on adding a "add task " remove task" button that was visible on the gui.
+These buttons would be the basic functionality of the task manager for this sprint.

+https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/bad89596534245674f7f0c73625198e11b2482f7

 Task: Create classes that take user input from the GUI on command.

 https://cs3398s22oberon.atlassian.net/browse/OTM-23

-Rafael worked on adding functionality to the "add task" button and made sure tasks would display when being added using the Controller. https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/7a616ba1419939ebe762aa14ca9547615e098016
+Rafael worked on adding functionality to the "add task" button and made sure tasks would display when being added using the Controller.
+Worked on being able to take take user input and add a task as well as being able to display the task that was added to a task area.

+https://bitbucket.org/cs3398-s22-oberon/oberon-task-manager/commits/7a616ba1419939ebe762aa14ca9547615e098016